okieLoki/roxiler-assignment/README.md

    - Method: GET
    - Description: Retrieves sales statistics for the specified month.
    - Parameters:
      - `month` (required): The month for which to retrieve the statistics.
-The value should be in lowercase, e.g., `january`.
    - Response:
      - Status: 200 OK
      - Body: Sales statistics for the specified month